danielbakkelund/ophac/README.md

 The code in this project realises the theory described in [this article](https://link.springer.com/article/10.1007/s10994-021-06125-0).</br>
 The functionality provided is that of _**order preserving hierarchical agglomerative clustering of partially ordered sets**_.

-The [ophac wiki](https://bitbucket.org/Bakkelund/ophac/wiki/Home) provides examples of how to use the library.
+The [ophac wiki](https://bitbucket.org/Bakkelund/ophac/wiki/Home) provides examples of how to use the library (link to the old repo at bitbucket).

 ## Licensing